-What pisses me off about the real estate market in Pakistan is lack of standardisation when it comes to land measurement.
-The standard unit appears to be square foot, but when it comes to larger units, especially the marla and kanal, they mean different things in different postal codes, e.g. 1 marla in Lahore is 225 sqft while 1 marla in a place like Sahiwal is 272.25 sqft.
+What pisses me off about the real estate market in Pakistan is the lack of standardisation when it comes to land measurement.
+The standard unit appears to be square feet, but when it comes to larger units, especially the marla and kanal, they mean different things in different postal codes, e.g. 1 marla in Lahore is 225 sqft while 1 marla in a place like Sahiwal is 272.25 sqft.
 Why is that?
 If you have a science background, you would know about System Internationale and the standardisation effort by the gora.
 If the gora can standardize measurements all across Europe, surely he must have done this India too.
 My frustration when I came across these units was always phrased as this, ‘pakistanion ke haath aik units lag gaye, un ka bhi pakar ke satiyanass ker diya’.

-Whats with the ambiguity then?
+What's with the ambiguity then?

-So whats the verdict then?
+So what's the verdict then?

 Unit Name Universal Standard Adjusted Standard 1 Karam 5 feet 6 inches 5 feet 1 Marla 3 Karam x 3 Karam = 16.5 ft x 16.5 ft = 272.25 sqft 3 Karam x 3 Karam = 15 ft x 15 ft = 225 sqft 1 Kanal 20 marla = 272.25 sqft x 20 = 5445 sqft 20 marla = 225 sqft x 20 = 4500 sqft 1 bhiga 80 marla or 4 kanal or 21780 sqft not applicable 1 acre 160 marla or 8 kanal or 43560 sqft not applicable

 There are certain unique cases, where bhiga equals to 5 Kanal but acre equates to 8 kanal.
 Crazy Units.